How to get an autism assessment

 What happens during an autism assessment

-You may have 1 or more appointments with a team of different professionals.
+You or your child may have 1 or more appointments with a team of different professionals.

 The assessment team may: